RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Ledgers/Ledger 11.2026.md

 >
 > **Next Ledger:** Upcoming

-For this week's ledger, pretty much ever page across the entirety of the Encyclopedia has been updated in one way or another!
+This week's ledger practically every article across the entire Encyclopedia has been edited in some way.